Naxos Or Paros: Differences In Beaches, Vibe, Cost & Nightlife

 • Paros has no international airport, so you will have to travel indirectly

-• If you want a low-cost holiday, Paros probably isn’t you, as it’s geared more toward fine dining and sophistication
+• If you want a low-cost holiday, Paros probably isn’t for you, as it’s geared more toward fine dining and sophistication

 • Nightlife is still not at a high level, so if that’s what you want, you should probably check out larger islands